mpinter/vpm-text/README.md

 ##### Stricter restrictions on certain classes of problems

 Despite all of the aforementioned backwards compatibility, there are certain forms of dependency trees accepted by NPM, whether it is of version 2 or 3, that we want our model to deliberatly fail on.
 These are closely related to the way the public dependency inheritance is designed, that is - it was shaped to the proposed form to account for this additional strictness.
 We shall first show the emerging problem on an example.
-The terminology we are using is in regards to the public dependency model with APIs being exposed to the parent, yet we can model the same example using only peer dependencies (and have done so in TODOimg).
+We will model it using the NPM's peer dependency model, and later we will show the same example modeled using public dependencies (TODOimg) and the way they change the resolution status.
 We will also be using semantic versioning since it has become the standard with node.js

 Suppose we have the following situation - TODO example